saeyslab/ViScore/benchmarking/README.md

 ./03_schedule_benchmark.sh -c GPU -i ${DATADIR}
 ```

+(Upon running `03_schedule_benchmark.sh`, names of separate jobs are printed as they get submitted.)

-Note that all 3 scripts also allow you to specify amount of computational resources to request (use `--help` to see all arguments).
+Note that all 3 `.sh` scripts also allow you to specify amount of computational resources to request (use `--help` to see all arguments).

-To check on your jobs, run:
+To check on your running jobs, run:

 ```bash
 ${USE_CPU_CLUSTER}